 - There is no guarantee you will actually get your files back if you pay the ransom.
 Cybercriminals exist to disrupt business, whilst the allure of cybercrime is to extort money, some also do it purely to wreak havoc upon businesses.According to a report by CyberEdge Group, 80% of victims who paid the ransom didn’t get their files back.

 - Paying the ransom incentivises these ransomware attacks.
 By paying the ransom you are proving that the attack is successful in its end goal: getting money.
 This money will be funneled back into the scam to hit as many businesses as possible.

 Australians lost $851 million to scammers in 2020

 According to a report from the Australian Competition and Consumer Commission, Australians lost $851 million to tech scammers in 2020.
 The report found that the most prevalent scam categories were investment schemes, dating and romance scams, payment redirection scams and shopping scams.
 In a year characterised by confusion, loss and uncertainty, scammers readily took advantage of the global pandemic in order to scam businesses and people with apparent success.
 Last year, we extensively covered the trend of coronavirus themed phishing scams.

 Despite a plethora of information and knowledge surrounding scams these days, people still fall for them.
 Scams are always evolving and sophisticating which makes them hard to tie down, similarly, they inevitably rely on human error which will always be existent in some form.

 Ransomware and other types of cybercrime attacks

-That’s a wrap of the latest tech stories for June, if you are interested in discussing the benefits of Managed IT Security and Managed Services solutions, call Milnsbridge today on 1300 300 293 to talk to one of our dedicated engineers.
+That’s a wrap of the latest tech stories for June, if you are interested in discussing the benefits of Cyber Security and Managed Services solutions, call Milnsbridge today on 1300 300 293 to talk to one of our dedicated engineers.